Lightstreamer/Lightstreamer-example-Chat-adapter-node/README.md

 #### Add Encryption

-This feature requires version 1.9 or newer of the Adapter Remoting Infrastructure (i.e. Proxy Adapters), which in turns corresponds to Server version 7.1 or newer.
+This feature requires Server version 7.1.0 (which corresponded to Adapter Remoting Infrastructure, i.e. Proxy Adapters, 1.9.6) or newer.

 Each TCP connection from a Remote Adapter can be encrypted via TLS.
 To have the Proxy Adapters accept only TLS connections, a suitable configuration should be added in adapters.xml in the <data_provider> block, like this:
 ```xml